-Garbutt’s Fishing Lodge – Run by the four Garbutt Brothers for the last 15 years, the lodge is located in Southern Belize in the town of Punta Gorda.
+2. Garbutt’s Fishing Lodge – Run by the four Garbutt Brothers for the last 15 years, the lodge is located in Southern Belize in the town of Punta Gorda.
 It was built by anglers, for anglers.
-This fishing focused operation primarily concentrates on permit, although bonefish and tarpon can be found in the fishery as well.
-Garbutt’s has spacious, comfortable rooms and after long days on the flats, guests can relax at the lodge’s Grand Slam Bar.
+This fishing-focused operation primarily concentrates on permit, although bonefish and tarpon can also be found in the fishery.
+Garbutt’s has spacious, comfortable rooms, and after long days on the flats, guests can relax at the lodge’s Grand Slam Bar.
 With hundreds of flats less than 30 minutes from the lodge, you’ll be hard-pressed to find a more convenient location.
 If you’re serious about permit, then this is the spot.
-Contact us for more information about Belize.

-Grand Slam Lodge – Sian Ka’an biosphere encompasses Ascension Bay and Espiritu Santo Bay over 1.2 million acres and Grand Slam sits at the northern part of the reserve.
-Although the operation is primarily fishing focused, the lodge does not skimp on accommodations offering spacious and comfortable rooms.
+5. Grand Slam Lodge – Sian Ka’an biosphere encompasses Ascension Bay and Espiritu Santo Bay over 1.2 million acres, and Grand Slam sits at the northern part of the reserve.
+Although the operation is primarily fishing-focused, the lodge does not skimp on accommodations offering spacious and comfortable rooms.
 With access to countless permit flats, Grand Slam can put anglers in great situations to stalk and land permit.
 There’s an expanse of permit flats right out the front door comprising of Ascension Bay & Boca Paila.
 Permit average 10 to 15 pounds with occasional large ones in the 30-pound range.
 Any lodge that boasts places named “Permit Alley” should be on every serious angler’s list.
-Contact us to find out more about Mexico.

-Mango Creek – On the Eastern end of Roatan, one of the Bay Islands off the coast of Honduras, is Mango Creek Lodge.
+5. Mango Creek – On the Eastern end of Roatan, one of the Bay Islands off the coast of Honduras, is Mango Creek Lodge.
 The small intimate lodge operation is a comfortable place from where to chase permit.
-The island is surrounded by rich flats of hard sand, turtle grass, coral making a great habit for a healthy number of fish.
+The island is surrounded by rich flats of hard sand, turtle grass, and coral making a great habit for a healthy number of fish.
 On the flats, anglers can pursue tailing permit that are feeding in groups.
 It’s not uncommon for fly fishers to take 10 to 12 shots at permit a day!
 And those fish are usually in the 5 to 10-pound size range and even some up to 20 pounds.
 This is an exotic destination where stalking permit on the flats is the name of the game.
-To find out more information contact us.

-Cayo Romano and Cayo Cruz – The two fisheries make up an extensive system of flats, lagoons, and pristine estuaries.
+7. Cayo Romano and Cayo Cruz – The two fisheries make up an extensive system of flats, lagoons, and pristine estuaries.
 The fishery is protected from commercial fishing, so it has relatively minimal pressure for fly fishers.
 It’s not uncommon to be the only skiff in 30 square miles on the flats.
-Since the fishery has only seen anglers over the last four seasons, it’s still largely untouched.
+It’s still largely untouched since the fishery has only seen anglers over the last four seasons.
 Fly fishers can stalk tailing fish on the hard-packed white sand and can expect plenty of shots at permit.
 This is one of the few locations in the world where you can be chasing tailing bones and permit in the same place.
-If you’re a hardcore permit fly fisher then you need to check this place out.
-To find out more about Cuba, contact us.
+If you’re a hardcore permit fly fisher, you need to check this place out.

 Permit are elusive and difficult to catch.
 It takes time and patience to catch a permit, but sometimes it all comes together, and you land one of the treasured fish.